Motor Pool Vehicle Rental Policies

 - PURPOSE & SCOPE

-The intent of this manual is to convey the Winston-Salem State University (WSSU) policy and procedures for the use of, and operation of state motor Pool within the context of, and as an extension of, the NC Department of Administration Motor Pool Management Regulations.
+The intent of this manual is to convey the Winston-Salem State University (WSSU) policy and procedures for the use of, and operation of vehicle rentals within the context of, and as an extension of, the State of North Carolina Department of Administration Rental Vehicle Contract.

-WSSU will provide reliable and clean state-owned passenger motor vehicles to meet the transportation needs of its employees for the purpose of conducting the University's business.
+WSSU will provide vehicle rental services to meet the transportation needs of its employees for the purpose of conducting official business.

 - APPLICABLE DOCUMENT